wp-kit/flash/README.md

 return [
     //
-    Illuminate\Session\SessionServiceProvider::class, // you need this too
+    Illuminate\Session\SessionServiceProvider::class, // you need this too, if non-Themosis
-    //WPKit\Session\SessionServiceProvider::class, // use this session provider instead of above if you are using Themosis WPKit\Notifications\NotificationServiceProvider::class ];
+    //WPKit\Session\SessionServiceProvider::class, // use this if Themosis
+    WPKit\Notifications\NotificationServiceProvider::class
+];
 ```